galasa-dev/cli/docs/generated/errors-list.md

 - GAL1154E: The provided token ID, '{}', does not match formatting requirements.
 The token ID can contain any character in the 'a'-'z', 'A'-'Z', '0'-'9', '-' (dash), or '_' (underscore) ranges only.
 - GAL1155E: The id provided by the --id field cannot be an empty string.
 - GAL1156E: '{}' is not supported as a valid value.
 Valid values are 'me'.
 - GAL1157E: An attempt to delete a run named '{}' failed.
+Cause is {}
+- GAL1158E: An attempt to delete a run named '{}' failed.
 Sending the delete request to the Galasa service failed.
 Cause is {}
 - GAL1159E: An attempt to delete a run named '{}' failed.
 Unexpected http status code {} received from the server.
 - GAL1160E: An attempt to delete a run named '{}' failed.
 Unexpected http status code {} received from the server.
 Error details from the server could not be read.
 Cause: {}
 - GAL1161E: An attempt to delete a run named '{}' failed.
 Unexpected http status code {} received from the server.
 Error details from the server are not in a valid json format.
 Cause: '{}'
 - GAL1162E: An attempt to delete a run named '{}' failed.
 Unexpected http status code {} received from the server.
-Error details from the server are: {}
+Error details from the server are: '{}'
 - GAL1163E: The run named '{}' could not be deleted because it was not found by the Galasa service.
 Try listing runs using 'galasactl runs get' to identify the one you wish to delete
 - GAL1164E: An attempt to delete a run named '{}' failed.
 Unexpected http status code {} received from the server.
 Error details from the server are not in the json format.
 - GAL1225E: Failed to open file '{}' cause: {}.
 Check that this file exists, and that you have read permissions.